Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ```
 To load a website, call `myhtmlframe.load_website("www.yourwebsite.com")`

 The HtmlFrame widget can also load files and custom HTML code.
-It also supports clicking on links and handling website titles.
+It also supports clicking on links, submitting forms, and handling website titles.
 In order to use these features, refer to the API refrence below.

 ## Tips and Tricks
 *Changing the title*